hacker-crypto888/texts-words-write/README.md

 | type | Each time a file is loaded, its type is saved |
 | mycontent | Each time a file is dropped or selected by the user, the program parses its text content, and splits it into a word list before saving it | |

-## update of app content with Background tasks
+## Background tasks that update the app content

 | Actions | Task done by the program | tests on this text |
 |---|---|---|